Horton Plains National Park: History

 the plains were renamed after Sir Robert Wilmot-Horton, the British governor of Ceylon from 1831 to 1837, who travelled to the area to meet the Ratemahatmaya of Sabaragamuwa in 1836, in 1834 by Lt William Fisher of the 78th Regiment and Lt.
 Albert Watson of the 58th Regiment, who 'discovered' the plateau.
 Stone tools dating back to Balangoda culture have been found here.
 The local population who resided in the lowlands ascended the mountains to mine gems, extract iron ore, construct an irrigational canal and fell trees for timber.
 A 6 m pollen core extracted from a mire revealed that in the late quaternary period the area had a semi-arid climate and a species-restricted plant community.

-Since Sri Lanka has a long non-written history, there is a significant and logical folk story, which also goes with the epic 'Ramayana' with some deviations.
-It is believed that Thotupala mountain in Horton plain to be the place where King Rawana landed his aircraft, 'Dandumonaraya'.
-According to the story King Rawana kidnapped Sitha, who was the wife of Rama as an act of revenge for cutting King Rawana's sister, Suparnika's nose.
-It provoked Rama in India and he led an army that consisted of monkey-like humans, whose leader was Hanuman.
-In the story, Hanuman set fire to Horton plains and that fire lasted for a long time.
-The original name, Maha Eliya Thenna carries the meaning, 'The hugely lighten ground'.
-Even now the upper layer of soil can be seen in a blackish grey colour.
-There had been some soil tests done by local universities, and it revealed that the upper layer contains a high amount of Calcium Carbonate and Potash.
-For Sri Lankans, Horton Plains is very significant in their History and Culture.

 Sir Joseph Dalton Hooker had advised the British Government "to leave all Montane Forests above 5000 ft. undisturbed" and an administrative order to this effect had been issued in 1873 that prevented clearing and felling of forests in the region.
 Horton Plains was designated as a wildlife sanctuary on 5 December 1969, and because of its biodiversity value, was elevated to a national park on 18 March 1988.
 The Peak Wilderness Sanctuary which lies in the west is contiguous with the park.
 The land area covered by Horton Plains is 3160 ha.
 Horton Plains contains the most extensive area of cloud forest still existing in Sri Lanka.
 In July 2010, the Central Highlands of Sri Lanka which incorporates Horton Plains National Park, Peak Wilderness Sanctuary and Knuckles Mountain Range was inscribed on the World Heritage List.